ddnexus/rematch/README.md

 ### How does it work?

 The first time a new rematch test is run, its returned value is recorded in a `*.rematch` `YAML::Store` file.
-The next times the same test will run, its fresh returned value will be rematched against the recorded value, passing or failing the test exactly as it does with hardcoded expected values.
+The next times the same test will run, its fresh returned value will be rematched against the recorded value, passing or failing the test as usual.

 ### Refresh the stored values